AlexerCrafter/Elaxer-Docs/docs/privacy-policy.md

 - We do not retain data longer than necessary.

 ## 5. Data Deletion
-If you wish to delete your data, contact us on Discord : `.alexer`.
+If you wish to delete your data, add me on Discord : `.alexer`.

 ## 6. Policy Updates
 We may update this policy.
 Any changes will be posted here.

 ## 7. Contact
-For any privacy concerns, email us on Discord : `.alexer`.
+For any privacy concerns, add me on Discord : `.alexer`.